|

 even for a simple hike.

-2012 Tentative Hike Schedule
+2018 Tentative Hike Schedule - stay tuned

 “70 Mile Club” hike